 Amazon Kinesis is a managed service for real-time processing of streaming big data.
 Amazon Kinesis supports data throughput from megabytes to gigabytes of data per second and can scale seamlessly to handle streams from hundreds of thousands different sources.
 Designed to provide for high availability and durability in cost-effective manner, you can now focus on making sense of your data which will enable you to make better decisions faster and at lower costs.

-Whether you’re storing pharmaceutical data for analysis, financial data for computation and pricing, or multimedia files such as photos and videos, Amazon Simple Storage Service (S3) is the ideal location to store original content durably.
+Whether you’re storing pharmaceutical data for analysis, financial data for computation and pricing, or multimedia files such as photos and videos, Amazon Simple Storage Service (S3) is the ideal big data cloud storage solution to store original content durably.
 Designed for eleven 9's of durability, with no single point of failure, Amazon S3 is your fundamental big data object store.

-Amazon Elastic Compute Cloud (EC2) provides virtual machines as as service.
-Amazon Elastic Block Store (EBS) provides hard drives for as persistent storage for those virtual machines.
+Amazon Elastic Block Store (EBS) provides hard drives for as persistent storage for virtual machines.
 Amazon EBS volumes offer the consistent and low-latency performance needed to run big data workloads such as your own relational or NoSQL databases, enterprise applications, and high performance distributed network file systems.

-NoSQL data stores benefit greatly from the speed of solid state drives.
-DynamoDB uses them by default, but if you are using alternatives from the AWS Marketplace, such as Cassandra or MongoDB, you can accelerate your access with on-demand access to terabytes of solid state storage, with the High I/O instance class.
+NoSQL data stores benefit greatly from the speed of solid state drives (SSDs).
+Amazon DynamoDB uses them by default, but if you are using alternatives from the AWS Marketplace, such as Cassandra or MongoDB, you can accelerate your access with on-demand access to terabytes of solid state storage, with the High I/O instance class.

 When you need a NoSQL database without the operational burden to run it, look no further than Amazon DynamoDB.
 It is a fast, fully-managed NoSQL database service that makes it simple and cost-effective to store and retrieve any amount of data, and serve any level of request traffic.